 @ BillH – The UK did well until they made the mistake of fighting WW1 and WW2.
 After which they were broke and quickly lost their colonies.
 Hitler never wanted a war with the UK and surrendered twice to Churchill and even let their soldiers retreat in safety at Dunkirk.
 But Churchill wouldn’t say no. Then after the war, the Indians said “No!” followed by every other British Colony.
 Now all they have left is a big rock covered with monkeys on the south of Spain and an island full of sheep off Argentina.

-But while I don’t want to fight WW2 again I do want to say that though I do not know what was in Hitler’s mind some historians believe that he halted the advance of his Panzer force (and gave the Brit troops time to get away) because he or some high ups in Berlin thought maps of Northern France showed a swamp that would mean the tanks would have been lost in the mud.
+@Karl — you know I love you but we will have to disagree on Dunkirk, if only because the ‘safe get out plan’ you suggest did not save my wife’s grandfather who was one of the many killed in the Dunkirk evacuation.
+But while I don’t want to fight WW2 again I do want to say that though I do not know what was in Hitler’s mind some historians believe that he halted the advance of his Panzer force (and gave the Brit troops time to get away) because he or some high ups in Berlin thought maps of Northern… Read more »

 @ UKer – The only reason in my mind that the German Army would allow 350,000 men to leave is to make a point that Germany did not want to fight them.
 I think it was a very loud message – “Go home and stay there!”
 Given the U-Boat success in the Atlantic, getting new equipment wasn’t going to be easy.
 But you are right, we will never know.